 Michigan Ross and Social Entrepreneurship/Impact

 The Ross Business+Impact initiative—a major resource for Ross students interested in social issues—offers a Board Fellows program, speaker events, and sponsored consulting internships via its Summer Fund.
 The Ross Net Impact chapter, designated as a Gold chapter for multiple years, has previously hosted the organization’s annual conference (held in a different location each year) and provides various social entrepreneurship resources to students interested in this track.
-Additionally, in honor of Professor C. K. Prahalad (who passed away unexpectedly in 2010), Ross offers a MAP option focusing on the relationship between profit generation and social value creation, a fellowship for students to work on action-based learning projects, and the C. K. Prahalad Grand Challenge, a competition that gives students the opportunity to build a business plan for value creation at the base of the pyramid.
+Additionally, Ross offers a MAP option focusing on the relationship between profit generation and social value creation, a fellowship for students to work on action-based learning projects, and the C. K. Prahalad Grand Challenge, a competition that gives students the opportunity to build a business plan for value creation at the base of the pyramid.